 Proposal#1: It’s proposed to make the following update to TS 28.622

-Keep the content which can be applicable for both SBMA specification and IRP specification in existing TS 28.622, including NRM Fragment belonging to Common NRM Fragment and Common data type definition.
+Keep the content which can be applicable for both SBMA specification and IRP specification in existing TS 28.622, including NRM Fragment belonging to Common NRM Fragment.

-Move the content which is only applicable for SBMA specification to the new specification, including NRM Fragment belonging to Control NRM Fragment to support certain management capability.
+Move the content which is only applicable for SBMA specification to the new specification or corresponding existing featutre TS, including NRM Fragment belonging to Control NRM Fragment to support certain management capability.